High levels of cover from an award winning provider

 If you’re unfortunate enough to encounter a natural disaster such as an earthquake, tsunami or flood on your travels – or your plans are dampened by severe weather, Saga Travel Insurance can help.

-If you have booked accommodation independently (not through a bonded tour operator) and it becomes uninhabitable due to fire, flood, earthquake, explosion, tsunami, landslide, avalanche, storm, hurricane or volcanic eruption, Saga will pay up to £5,000 for reasonable substitute accommodation and transport costs.
+If your independently booked accommodation becomes uninhabitable due to fire, flood, earthquake or other insured event, Saga will pay up to £5,000 for reasonable substitute accommodation and transport costs.
 This cover is available whether you need to change accommodation on arrival, or at any other time during your trip.

 If you’ve booked your holiday as a package, using a bonded tour operator, you would need to contact them to make alternative arrangements.